-{The observation of multiple Brunt–Väisälä frequencies highlights a coupling between thermal and viscous modes that has no analogue in equilibrium fluids.
-These results suggest a new framework in which the supercritical state is viewed as an ensemble of layered quasi-phases separated by quasi-interfaces.
-Such a perspective has direct implications for Carbon Capture, Utilisation and Storage (CCUS) strategies \cite{imre_anomalous_2015}, energy systems exploiting supercritical \ce{CO2} \cite{ren_boundary-layer_2019}, and planetary sciences where non-equilibrium gradients are ubiquitous.} It would be intriguing to perform a similar experiment under reduced gravity conditions, in order to check if the fluid stratification would persist.
-That would confirm the nature of the stratification as dominated by temperature and not by gravity.
-Its stability could be influenced by the presence of giant fluctuations of the temperature, and thus the density that could diverge not being damped by the buoyancy force \cite{Vailati2020}.
+The observation of multiple Brunt–Väisälä frequencies highlights a coupling between thermal and viscous modes that has no analogue in equilibrium fluids.
+These results suggest a new framework in which the supercritical state is viewed as a set of stratified hydrodynamic layers exhibiting various dynamics.
+Such a perspective has direct implications for Carbon Capture, Utilisation and Storage (CCUS) strategies \cite{imre_anomalous_2015}, energy systems exploiting supercritical \ce{CO2} \cite{ren_boundary-layer_2019,yu2021}, and planetary sciences where non-equilibrium gradients are ubiquitous.
+It would be intriguing to perform a similar experiment under reduced-gravity conditions, to check whether the fluid stratification would persist.
+That would confirm that the stratification is dominated by temperature rather than gravity.
+Its stability could be influenced by the presence of giant fluctuations of the temperature, and thus the density that could diverge, not being damped by the buoyancy force \cite{Vailati2020}.
 Recent advancements in the modelling of phase changes through fluctuating hydrodynamics \cite{Gallo_2023} show the potential of our approach also below the critical point.